Wide variety of vendors and individuals opens new opportunities for the hypervisor and provides end-users with numerous places to find support

 Reliable technology with a solid track record

 Conservative estimates show that Xen has an active user base of 10+ million; these are users, not merely hypervisor installations which are an order of magnitude higher.
 Amazon Web Services alone runs ½ million virtualized Xen Project instances according to a recent study and other cloud providers such as Rackspace and hosting companies use the hypervisor at an extremely large scale.
 Our software is the basis of successful commercial virtualization products from Citrix, Huawei, Inspur, and Oracle.
 It is clear that many major industry players regard our software as a safe virtualization platform for even the largest clouds.

 The hypervisor can scale up to 4,095 host CPUs with 16Tb of RAM.
 Using Para Virtualization (PV), the hypervisor supports a maximum of 512 VCPUs with 512 GB RAM per guest.
 Using Hardware Virtualization (HVM), it supports a maximum of 128 VCPUs with 1Tb RAM per guest.

 Using a multi-layered protection and detection approach is the only way to ensure systems stay safe.
 To implement truly secure architectures, you need to lock down and control capabilities in critical system components; this is where the hypervisor’s capabilities come into play.

 Xen Project sets it apart as the safest and most reliable hypervisor to use for security-first environments because of its architecture, advanced security features (Virtual Machine Inspection, KCONFIG, and Live Patching), and an industry-leading security disclosure process.
-The Project has a Core Infrastructure Initiative Badge.
+The Project has an Open Source Security Foundation (OpenSSF) best practices badge, (previously known as the Core Infrastructure Initiative Badge).

 The software supports Virtual Machine Migration.
 This allows you to react to changing loads on your servers, protecting your workloads.